 Furthermore, Site-to-site VPNs safeguard network communication through the use of encryption and authentication.
 They establish a secure connection that prevents unauthorized access to network traffic.

-- Intranet-based VPN: This type of VPN is used in multiple offices within a single company that is connected by Site-to-Site VPN.
+- Intranet-based VPN: This type of VPN is used in multiple offices within a single company that is connected by a Site-to-Site VPN.

 - Extranet-based VPN: This is when a Site-to-Site VPN is used to connect to another company’s office.

 What is the main distinction between these two types of VPN connections?